Find a cycling tour by searching for your favourite location or key words

 • 5 nights in hotels (Delhi ×1, Manali ×2, Jispa ×1, Leh ×1–3 depending on itinerary days)

-• 9 nights camping (Marhi, Sissu, Zing Zing Bar, Sarchu, Whisky Nullah, Tso Kar Lake, Lato, plus 1–2 additional high-altitude camps depending on final routing)
+• 8 nights camping (Marhi, Zing Zing Bar, Sarchu, Whisky Nullah, Tso Kar Lake, Lato, plus 1–2 additional high-altitude camps depending on final routing)

-• 1 night in a simple hotel/guesthouse (Jispa is a basic hotel; countryside guesthouse on final cycling stages may vary)
+• 2 nights in a simple hotel/guesthouse (Jispa is a basic hotel; Sissu is a guesthouse -countryside guesthouse on final cycling stages may vary)

 Camping nights offer spectacular alpine scenery and full expedition support — tents, warm meals, mattresses and skilled crew.
 Facilities are basic but well organised, with campsites chosen for safety, shelter and the best mountain views.